-Easy to make chile relleno casserole is as delicious as regular chile relleno but in an easy to make casserole.
+Easy-to-make chile relleno casserole is as delicious as regular chile relleno but in an easy-to-make casserole.

 Perfect served as a main dish for dinner or even for breakfast or brunch!